Connecting students and professionals with design opportunities across Oregon

 Topic: Architecture and Design

-The Portland State University ARCH High Summer Immersion Program introduces students ages 14-21 to architecture through guided workshops including drafting & 3D modeling software, drawing, analog model-building, portfolio making and public speaking.
-The program is interested in supporting BIPOC, Latinx, Queer, Non-Binary and other marginalized or under-resourced students in addition to first-generation college applicants.
-Students receive a stipend for participation and are eligible for the BIPOC Undergraduate Scholarship which fully funds a 4-year architecture education at PSU.
+The Portland State University Arch High Summer Immersion Program introduces students ages 14-20 to architecture through guided workshops including drafting & drawing, model-building and public speaking.
+The program is interested in supporting our entire community especially BIPOC, Latinx, Queer, Non-Binary and other marginalized or under-resourced students in addition to first-generation college applicants.
+Participants are eligible for the Undergraduate Opportunity Scholarship which allows the student to attend PSU on a full scholarship for four years.

 PSU Architecture Summer Immersion Program